Soniq7/To-do-list-React/README.md

 Application is based on multiple React components that are minified and combined to build one page.

-This **task list app** is built with HTML, CSS, JavaScript arrow functions and interactions that are responsible for:
+This **task list app** is built with HTML, Style-components, JavaScript arrow functions and interactions that are responsible for:

 - visual side of all the app components: such as buttons, input task field and task list display depending on whether "task = done" is **true** or **false**